Why Food Is My Only Relationship Deal-Breaker

 When I think about the future, any boyfriend or husband is a question mark.
 I imagine settling down some day, but I don’t daydream about a type of guy.
-Instead, I imagine my wedding with a blurry face groom, kind of like someone who hasn't given their consent to appear on TV.
+Instead, I imagine my wedding with a blurry face groom, kind of like the perps on Cops.
 I can easily see any number of men being suitable partners, which might be exactly the kind of dumb optimism it takes to be single and looking in the 21st century.
 I really only have one deal-breaker: food.

-Though my dating calendar is rarely full, I’ve still managed a couple of dozen first dates, meet-cutes, and dance floor make-outs.
+Though my dating calendar is rarely full, I’ve still managed a couple dozen first dates, meet-cutes, and dance floor make-outs.
 And more than once, I have felt a tentative first spark snuffed out over food.
 There was the time an older man, trying to impress my 22-year-old self at dinner, ordered a glass of Scotch…and a side of fried calamari.
-Or the guy who told me, after a night of sharing whisky and wisecracks, that his favourite restaurant was a place he couldn’t even remember the name of.
-I’ve had friends tell me in hushed tones, over spears of octopus or bowls of beef tongue, that their boyfriend would never eat this.
-“He’d just eat spaghetti and meatballs for dinner every night if he could,” they whispered, as I marvelled at their patience.
+Or the guy who told me, after a night of sharing whiskey and wisecracks, that his favorite restaurant was a place he couldn’t even remember the name of.
+I’ve had friends tell me in hushed tones, over spears of octopus or bowls of beef tongue, that their boyfriends would never eat this.
+“He’d just eat spaghetti and meatballs for dinner every night if he could,” they whispered, as I marveled at their patience.

 Advertisement

 I’m well aware this makes me sound like an insufferable foodie.
 Which is only partially the case.
 Sure, I’ve waited in my fair share of long lines for silly foods, but I don’t restrict my diet to the Instagrammable or artisanal.
-I’m just as likely to buy a cheap slice of pizza as I am to camp outside the currently-most-hyped artisan pizzeria in Brooklyn.
+I’m just as likely to fork over 99 cents for a dollar slice as I am to camp out by the currently-most-hyped pie in Brooklyn.
 Besides, my love of Papa John’s has become one of my trademark office charms.

 And while that has not stopped people from calling me a food snob in the past — apparently if you roll your eyes and say, “There’s no such thing as a ‘crustless quiche,’ it’s just called a frittata,” you’re asking for it — my desire to connect over a good dinner or craft beers goes much deeper than just wanting to keep up with the culinary Joneses.